If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • The gray plates that show up before the player engages an IPD and after winning a battle against them used to have notifications in colored letters overlaid on them, which in the EU and NA versions were rendered invisible due to their CLUTs being damaged.

-• The world map used to have its arrows colored in red, but show up as gray in the EU and NA versions due to damage to the image's CLUTs.
+• The world map used to have its selection arrows colored in red, but show up as gray in the EU and NA versions due to damage to the image's CLUTs.

 Equipment Duplication / Infinite Money Glitch

-The original Japanese version had a glitch that allowed players to equip a single piece of equipment to multiple characters through the Item menu if they only had a copy of that item in their inventory, which would set the number of owned items for it to negative.
+The original Japanese version had a glitch that allowed players to equip a single piece of equipment to multiple characters through the Item menu if they only had one copy of that item in their inventory, which would set the number of owned items for it to negative.
 This negative number item could then be sold infinitely at any store to quickly gain money.
-This glitch was patched out for the North American and European releases.
+This glitch was patched out for the American and European releases.

-Raki Glitch
+Raki Stats Glitch

-The original Japanese release had a glitch that caused Raki's stats to be reset to their original values when she used Fractal Change regardless of how many times she had powered up after being defeated by the player in the bonus sparring battles at Sol Marta.
-This glitch is impossible to see in the North American version due to the Fractal Change glitch explained below, and it apparently still remains in the European release.
+The original Japanese release had a glitch that caused Raki's stats to be reset to their original values when she used Fractal Change regardless of how many times she had powered up (after being defeated by the player in the bonus sparring battles at Sol Marta).

 Raki Patterns Glitch